Being a one-person army is what freelancing entails.

 Produce podcast with a couple of other freelancers

 Starting a podcast is an excellent method to reach out to potential customers.
+One of the benefits of podcasting is that it is easy to get started, even with little or no experience.
 You can discuss technological advancements or how these advancements have influenced your firm.
 You will become an authority on your subject if you include a link to our podcast on your website.
 And more people will realize that you know what you’re talking about when it comes to your product and services.

 Live stream of your work